 Australia was a predominantly capitalist country from the mid-nineteenth century.
 When a generation of prosperity ended suddenly in the early 1890s the trade unions took the lead in forming a Labor Partyt which quickly became a power in politics and, before World War 1, a governing party.
-This labour
+This labour movement was pragmatic rather than intellectual, producing no history apart from the memoirs of participants, although from the early twentieth century it aroused the interest of foreign observers who wrote about it.
+World War I brought the country and the labour movement to a crisis, out of which came the first noteworthy reviews of labour from within Australia.

-&lt;sup>1 In Australia "labour" is the usual spelling but "Australian Labor Party" became the official title.
+In Australia "labour" is the usual spelling but "Australian Labor Party" became the official title.
 Hence "labour" is used as the general term, "Labor" referring only to the political party.

-Eric Fry, "Australian Labour and Labour History," Labour Le Travailleur, 12 (Fall 1983), 113-135.
+Eric Fry, "Australian Labour and Labour History," Labour ILe Travailleur, 12 (Fall 1983), 113-135.